mvolkmann/MyUnixEnv/notes/GoNotes.md

 - GoDoc: <https://godoc.org>
   - "hosts documentation for Go packages on Bitbucket, GitHub, Launchpad and Google Project Hosting"
-  - can search for a package and see its documentation
+  - can search for packages by import path or keyword and see their documentation
 - Awesome Go: <https://awesome-go.com>
   - "A curated list of awesome Go frameworks, libraries and software"
 - Gophers Slack channel: <https://invite.slack.golangbridge.org/>